LSSTDESC/DEHSC_LSS/README.md

    All this is done with the script `process.py`.
 Run `python process.py -h` to see all available command-line options.
    The reduced files are stored (and available) at `/global/cscratch1/sd/damonge/HSC/HSC_processed/` in per-field sub-directories.
+   We match the photo-z pdf data to the clean catalogs to produce reduced pdf files.
+These are currently stored at in the same directories described above (with hopefully self-explanatory file names).
+The pdf data is stored as a FITS file containig three data tables.
+The first table contains the object IDs in one column and the pdf array for each object in the second column.
+The second table contains a single array with the redshift binning of the pdfs (the same for all pdfs).
 4. Use the metadata to generate maps of the per-frame systematics (i.e. observing conditions) in each field.
 This implies:
    - Selecting the frames that fall within the field region.
    - Computing the map pixels each frame intersects and their corresponding areas (this is the most time-consuming part).